jklein07/prediction-market-efficiency/README.md

 Two categories sit in an uncomfortable middle.
-Mentions markets ("will the president say X") and commodities cleared the bar for *large* effects but not for economically interesting ones: their corrected thresholds were 4.8 and 4.8–5.9 cents respectively, against a cost hurdle of three to six.
-They cannot rule out an edge in the three-to-five-cent band, precisely the band that would matter.
+Mentions markets ("will the president say X") and commodities cleared the bar for *large* effects but not for economically interesting ones: their corrected thresholds were 4.8 and 4.8–5.9 cents respectively, against a typical hurdle of two to three cents.
+They cannot rule out an edge anywhere in the two-to-five-cent band, which is the whole of the economically interesting range rather than part of it.
 Calling them efficient would be a category error.
 They are untested where it counts.

 And then the thin cells.
-Financial-index events (113 observations, threshold 9.6 cents), entertainment (169–171, 7.3–8.4), long-dated crypto (101–175, 9.1–11.3), economics releases (72,
+Financial-index events (77–119 observations, thresholds 9.1–11.8 cents), entertainment (151–161, 7.3–8.9), long-dated crypto (104–171, 9.0–11.2), economics releases (75–76, 12.1–12.5), politics
-12.1–12.9), politics (77–92, 11.9–13.6), elections (14–32, 16.3–24.9),
-science and technology (17–18, 14.0–27.8).
-Those figures are the *uncorrected* thresholds, the only place in this document where that is true, and I quote them that way because applying the family penalty makes them worse by another 37% without changing anything about the conclusion.
+(77–90, 12.2–13.8), elections (20–32, 16.1–21.0), science and technology
+(18, 17.9–24.3).
+Those figures are the
+*uncorrected* thresholds, the only place in this document where that is true, and I quote them that way because applying the family penalty makes them worse by another 37% without changing anything about the conclusion.